 Melbourne, the second-largest city in Australia after Sydney, is known nationally and internationally for its lively cultural scene and its economic dynamism.
-Declared in 2017 the world’s most liveable city for the seventh year running by the EUI’s Annual Global Liveability Survey, how does Australia’s “cool kid” perform in innovation, global influence, and sustainability?
+Declared in 2018 as the world’s second most liveable city by the EIU’s Global Liveability Index, how does Australia’s “cool kid” perform in innovation, global influence, and sustainability?

 - Melbourne’s innovation potential